 March 6, 1888

-For more than half of the Senate's existence, its members enjoyed conducting business with the Senate Chamber's doors locked.
-After six years of operation, however, pressure from the state legislatures then electing senators caused a change in policy.
+For more than half of the Senate's existence, its members enjoyed conducting executive business with the Senate Chamber's doors locked.
+Pressure from the state legislatures, which then elected senators, combined with routine leakes of information, caused a change in policy.

 August 7, 1893